abubinski/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

   --node-count <LOWER_DESIRED>
 ```

 As pods evict, node auto provisioning provisions replacement nodes per your NodePool and AKSNodeClass rules.
-If a user pool must go to zero, remember you can only do that on user pools (not system pool), and with cluster autoscaler disabled - which has been disabled in an earlier step.
+If a user pool must go to zero, remember you can only do that on user pools (not system pool), and with cluster autoscaler disabled - which is already disabled in an earlier step.

 >[!NOTE]
 > We recommend a gradual scale down in waves, and watch replicas/PDBs to avoid dips in availability.